 The challenge here is that most organizations data collection and program management data system is all over the place.
-An overwhelming number of organizations still collect results in MS-Excel, Google Spreadsheets or custom database solution.
-While MS-Excel and Google Spreadsheet based solutions are easy to set up and learn, there are many limitations --
+Many organizations still collect results in MS Excel, Google Spreadsheets, or custom database solutions.
+While MS-Excel and Google Spreadsheet-based solutions are easy to set up and learn, there are many limitations --

-- Without robust data management, organizations create data islands over period time making it difficult to track data
+- Without robust data management, organizations create data islands over a period of time, making it difficult to track data.

-- Even within excel, after every event or field data collection, someone must merge data and re-apply formula adding lots of error and time
+- Even within excel, after every event or field data collection, someone must merge data and re-apply the formula adding lots of errors and time.

 - Excel inherently doesn't understand the theory of change

 - Excel is not the best analytics platform

 Ultimately, a typical organization uses 4 to 6 different tools to achieve all the objectives of impact measurement, increasing significant time and resource wastage.

 Impact Cloud provides scalable lean data measurement & analytics, by